WoongheeLee/PDFigCapX/pdfigcapx/README.md

 - logs_path (optional): path to store logs, if not provided, uses INPUT_FOLDER
 - num_workers (optional): number of processors to allocate
 - batch_size (optional): number of processes to allocate in the pool per batch
+- debug (optional): create an image with all bounding boxes for debugging

 ### 2.2 Run in `INPUT_BASKET` mode